SpunkyTheHedgeHog/School-Mass-Notes/WW1 Allied Powers.md

 # WW1 Allied Powers
 The Triple Entente, consisted of a non-binding agreement to form a pact between France, Britain and Russia.

-In addition, Italy Japan, and America joined forces with The Triple Entente.
+In addition, Italy, Japan, and America joined forces with The Triple Entente.